Table of Contents

 Sexual Assault Awareness Month is a time to honor survivors, raise awareness, and promote lasting change.
 However, the effort to prevent sexual violence and support survivors continues year-round.
 Every conversation, act of support, and step toward education plays a role in creating safer, more informed communities.

 At Arash Law, we understand that healing from sexual assault is personal and complex.
-As one of California’s leading personal injury law firms, we are committed to helping survivors explore their legal rights in a trauma-informed, compassionate environment.
+California personal injury attorneys can provide guidance to survivors who want to understand their legal rights, offering support in a trauma-informed and professional environment.

 - Free, confidential consultations.